How Gay Pride went from politics to pop

 The police inside couldn’t get out and the rough way the officers outside the bar dealt with those gathered outside led to a flashpoint.
-Drag queen Marsha P Johnson began the fightback and the Stonewall Riot was underway.
+Prominent figures in LGBT+ history were present that night.
+They included the activists Marsha P Johnson, Sylvia Rivera and Stormé DeLarverie.
 Gay rights activists fought with the police until 4am, and the struggles and protests continued for the following week.

 Gay rights now had its movement and, more importantly, a momentum.
 June 28, 1969, was the day Gay Pride began.
 One year later, the event was marked with the Christopher Street Gay Liberation Day where more than 2,000 people marched to Central Park in protest of the community’s mistreatment.
 The campaigner Brenda Howard was instrumental in organising the march and later became known as the ‘Mother of Pride’.
 The movement was barely 12 months old and already it had had its first parade.
 The world was watching and would soon follow in those activists’ footsteps.

 As a mark of solidarity for the events of Stonewall, London held its first Gay Pride in 1972.
 Whereas today it’s a glorious burst of colour around the streets of the capital with floats, music, make-up costume and a community feel, 47 years ago was altogether different.
 Despite the organisers wanting to present as positive a representation of gay and lesbian life possible, this was still a time when LGBT people faced violence and hostility, five years after the decriminalisation of male homosexuality in England and Wales.